domludera/SOEN343/readme.md

 ## Team Somena - Garage Band

+**Mark Directory as...
+Test Sources Folder (src/test/java) in your ide if using IntelliJ.
+There is most likely an equivalent ide setting for eclipse users**

 IMPORTANT INSTRUCTIONS (PLEASE READ):

 When importing the project into your IDE, import the project as a Maven Project.